jonahar/lightning-systemic-attack/README.md

 # LN

-This repo contains code for running and manipulating bitcoin and lightning nodes.
+This repository contains code for running and manipulating bitcoin and lightning nodes.
 It was created to support a proposed attack on Bitcoin's Lightning Network.